Configure Health Alerts

 (both are unix timestamps).

-is designed to apply some calculation to the values or variables available to the entity.
-The result of the
+to apply some calculation to the values or variables available to the entity.

 calc: EXPRESSION

-Sets the update frequency of this alert.
-This is the same to the every DURATION
+Purpose: Sets the update frequency of this alert.

 every: DURATION